Maulkuerfgesetz: Background

+The crisis of the 1930s gave a certain impetus to the Communist Party.
+Revolutionary ideas gained in popularity among workers in the Red Lands mining area, which started to worry conservatives.
+As a young Deputy, Joseph Bech had watched the unrest of 1917-1921, which left a profound impression on him.
+In addition, he was influenced by the same authoritarian and corporatist tendencies which were showing themselves in his own party, the Party of the Right, one of their advocates being the young editor of the Luxemburger Wort, Jean-Baptiste Esch.
+When communists started to achieve some electoral successes and managed in 1934 to get their general secretary Zénon Bernard elected to the Chamber of Deputies, Bech decided to act.
+The Chamber invalidated Bernard's election.
+The pretext was that as a revolutionary, he could not swear an oath on the Constitution.
+As minister for education, Bech had two teachers dismissed who were members of the Communist Party.

+Proposed law

 The origins of the "Law for the defence of the political and social order", also named the Loi Bech after the prime minister Joseph Bech, go back to the year 1934.
 The government, a coalition of the Right Party and the Radical Liberal Party, put the proposed law to the Chamber of Deputies on 2 May 1935.
 Little happened from then to December 1936.

 The parties supporting the Bech Ministry, the Right Party and the Liberals, were in favour of the law, the opposition (consisting of the Socialists and other left-wing parties) were not.
 It took almost 3 years until the law's text was clarified.
 To understand how a party that received just 9% of the vote in the Chamber elections (many of them protest votes) was seen as such a threat that it had to be banned, one must look at the political context of the time.
 Especially for the Christian-conservatives, communism was the embodiment of all evil; the Liberals, as representatives of industry and the world of business, were not much more well-disposed.
 Additionally, the prime minister Joseph Bech had never been a friend of universal suffrage, introduced in 1919, and was nostalgic for census suffrage for the rest of his life.

 Chamber vote and referendum

 The debate in the Chamber started on 16 April 1937, and lasted 4 days.
 On 23 April the law was adopted by a majority (34 votes for, 19 against, 1 abstention).

-After the vote, however, opposition in the country increased rather than fading away, and therefore the Bech government decided to put the matter to a referendum.
+After the vote, however, opposition in the country increased rather than fading away.
+There was, notably, a large amount of extra-parliamentary opposition organised by the Luxembourg Workers' Party, trade unions and young liberals.
+The Bech government decided to put the matter to a referendum.
 It was convinced that, with the support of the Luxemburger Wort and the Catholic Church, they would receive the population's assent.
 To many people's surprise, a slim majority (50,67 %) rejected the law on 6 June 1937.